-Some of the component parts could just be partially disassembled and then attached to the case.
-The USB hub, and the UC-16 controller, that’s all I had to do.
-The rest was more work.
+Some of the component parts could be used as is after partially disassembled.
+This was enough for the internal USB hub and the UC-16 midi dial controller.
+The rest were more work.

-The XBox controller really is a USB device with a strange connector.
-To use it on the Mac, all you have to do is cut off the original connector, and then wire up a USB connector instead.
+XBox controllers are really USB devices with a nonstandard connector.
+To use them on a computer, you have to cut off the original connector and wire a USB connector in its place.
 With the Mac, you also need drivers.
-I’m currently using Carvware GamePad Companion for most programs, but I think with Max/MSP I can support it without the driver.
+I’m currently using Carvware GamePad Companion for most programs, but Max/MSP can support this and many other devices without the driver.